- Syntax 1: Opening a preset connection: automatic management of connections

 - UDL file (file for describing an OLE DB connection)

-- Native Oracle Connector: managing the external authentication
+- Oracle Native Connector: external authentication management

 - Limitations